Build an Automotive Grade Linux image

 You’ll need a build machine with the following:

-A x86-64 Linux distro supported by the Yocto project with the required packages installed.
-(On a Debian-based system, you should be able to install all the required packages with
+On a Debian-based system, you should be able to install all the required packages with the following command:

 Many/most distros that aren’t on the officially supported list will still work just fine—feel free to give it a try with whatever you’re running.